Qihoo360/360zhinao3/README.md

 # Model Evaluation
 ## Base Model
-WWe used the open source tool opencompass to conduct multi-dimensional evaluation of the model.
+We used the open source tool opencompass to conduct multi-dimensional evaluation of the model.
 The benchmark average score of the model ranks first among models with less than 10B parameters.
 It is competitive in the same size.

 <table>
 	<tr>